RMLio/matey/README.md

 ```

 ### Configuring Matey
-To add extra, optional configuration, you can pass a JSON object as an argument to Matey's `init` method.
+To configure Matey, you can pass a JSON object as an argument to Matey's `init` method.
 Configuration options include:
-* **rmlMapperUrl**: URL of RMLMapper Web API endpoint used for generating Linked Data triples.
-Defaults to "http://localhost:4000/execute".
+* `rmlMapperUrl`: URL of RMLMapper Web API endpoint. (defaults to  `"http://tw06v069.ugent.be/rmlmapper/process"`)

 An example of calling `init` with a configuration object would be: